A Positive Approach

 You might find it useful to make a list of all the foods you know you can eat and all the foods you know you can’t eat and all the foods that you know you need to be careful around.
 For instance, turkey breast with fat and skin removed would be a Can Eat, Cheddar Cheese would be a Can’t Eat, and beef would be something you will need to be careful around.

 Using this as a resource can help to allow you to plan your meals more easily.
-For those of you who have a flair for cooking, seeing the types of foods you can eat might prompt an idea.
+If you have a flair for cooking, seeing the types of foods you can eat might prompt an idea.
 People with the condition, or interested partners may discover all sorts of ways to prepare food without fat.
 Please share your successes via our ‘recipes’ page.

 Why do I eat too much fat sometimes?